Immanuel Ness

-Immanuel Ness (born June 17, 1958) is an American academic, and Professor of Political Science at the City University of New York (CUNY), Brooklyn, School of Humanities and Social Sciences.
+Immanuel Ness (born June 17, 1958) is an American political scientist and activist who teaches at City University of New York's Brooklyn College.
 His academic focus is on workers' organization, migration, mobilization and politics.
 He is also a labour activist.

 Ness is known for his contributions regarding worker's movements and party formation in the Global South, and has worked with leading activists in India, Southern Africa, East and Southeast Asia.
 In 1990, he founded the New York Unemployed Committee.
 He is author and editor of numerous articles and academic and popular books on labour, worker insurgencies and trade unions.
-Most notably, he worked with Mexican workers, unions, and community organizations in New York City to establish a Code of Conduct for migrant laborers in 2001 who were paid below minimum wage.
+Most notably, he worked with Mexican workers, unions, and community organizations in New York City to establish a code of conduct for migrant laborers in 2001 who were paid below minimum wage.

+Education and career

+According to his faculty profile, Ness graduated with a BA in politics and history from New York University in 1981 and received a certificate in African studies (equivalent to an MA degree) from Columbia University's department of political science in 1986.
+According to another source, he received his BA from Swarthmore College in 1980 and his MA from the Massachusetts Institute of Technology in 1995.

+City University of New York (PhD) He completed his PhD thesis on Trade Unions and the Unemployed: Organizing Strategies, Conflict, and Control at the City University of New York in 1995.

+He is a professor of political science at Brooklyn College, City University of New York.
+He also holds the position of a senior research associate at the Department of Sociology of the University of Johannesburg, where he was previously a visiting professor in 2022.